 Eddie Bauer will open its first retail outlet in Vermont on May 26 in Manchester.
 It will be part of a "soft opening" for a new 20,000-square-foot building rising steadily over the course of the past winter and spring, and called The Marble Mill.
 Three other stores will open soon afterward -- New Balance, a sporting goods retailer; Eileen Fisher, a women's practical yet stylish clothing shop; and Armani, a high-end men's wear line.
-A formal grand opening of the complex is tentatively planned for July 5.

 "We've taken a site that had a great deal of history and nostalgia and feeling for people, and we've transitioned it to something we hope people will love," said Lana Hauben, the vice president of marketing for Vanderbilt Equities, the development firm that owns and constructed the building.
 It already has a wide footprint in the retail outlet world of Manchester, and owns seven other properties throughout the town.